wiktor-falek/poe3/README.md

 ### **`client`**

-#### Renders data emitted by socket-server, and provides an interface for player actions.
+#### Renders data emitted by game-server, and provides an interface for player actions.

 <br>